vacp2p/vac.dev/_posts/2020-09-25-waku-v2-update.md

 While we are getting closer to closing out work for track 1, there are still a few things missing from the initial scope:

-1) Store and filter protocol needs to be finished.
+1) Store and filter protocols need to be finished.
 This means basic spec, implementation, API integration and proven to work in a testnet.
 All of these are work in progress and expected to be done very soon.
 Once the store protocol is done in a basic form, it needs further improvements to make it production ready, at least on a spec/basic implementation level.

 2) Core integration was mentioned in scope for track 1 initially.
 This work has stalled a bit, largely due to organizational bandwidth and priorities.
 While there is a Nim Node API that in theory is ready to be used, having it be used in e.g. Status desktop or mobile app is a different matter.
 The team responsible for this at Status ([status-nim](github.com/status-im/status-nim)) has been making progress on getting nim-waku v1 integrated, and is expected to look into nim-waku v2 integration soon.
 One thing that makes this a especially tricky is the difference in interface between Waku v1 and v2, which brings us too...